 • You need to use additional security software to protect your connection

-The internet connection is, once again, a big issue with them, but you can protect them by using strong anti-virus and anti-malware software, as well as a VPN to hide your traffic from anyone who might think of conducting surveillance.
+Once again, the internet connection is a big issue with them, but you can protect them by using strong anti-virus and anti-malware software and a VPN to hide your traffic from anyone who might think of conducting surveillance.

-And, if you use them on a laptop that you can spare, you can also use this wallet as cold storage, and only connect to the web when you wish to trade or send a payment to someone.
+If you use them on a spare laptop, you can also use this wallet as cold storage and only connect to the web when you wish to trade or send a payment.
 If you use them on your main device, one that is (presumably) always connected to the internet, you are putting your funds at risk, as explained before.

 Pros of desktop wallets: